vippsas/vipps-partner-api/vipps-partner-api.md

 }
 ```

-**Improtant:** Please provide all the required fields, so it will not be necessary for
+**Important:** Please provide all the required fields, so it will not be necessary for
 merchants to request more details.
 This is the most
 [typical reason for delays](https://developer.vippsmobilepay.com/docs/vipps-partner/#typical-reasons-for-delays).